nihole/wikigraph/README.md

   - PyYAML
   - graphviz

-- **wg_example** is an example of repository used for particular wiki graph.
+- **wg_example repository** is an example of repository used for particular wiki graph.
 There are no scripts here, information only.
 In this example, the root node (the statement under discussion) is "Alice was at home yesterday at 7 p.m.".
 Then all the analysis in this repository is a logical sequence of arguments for and against this statement.
 The main file here is a YAML file describing the logical relationships between nodes, and the svg file, which is the graph itself, created based on this YAML file.
 The wiki of this repository is used for articles correlated to nodes.

 - **wikigraph repository** is used for scripts only.
 This is a common repository for all wiki graphs.
 Main scipt here is **wgraph.py**.
 It takes YAML file (from repositories dedicated to posting information relevant to a specific discussion) as input and creates graph (see examples below).
 Another important script is **mkgraph.py**, which is used for automatic **resolution** of the graph (see terms below), but it is still under construction.